-Tokyo Station Gallery is a small, cozy art museum which offers a great opportunity for everyone to appreciate impressive art works and paintings in Tokyo Station Marunouchi Building, just outside of the North Exit.
+Tokyo Station Gallery is a small, cozy art museum that offers a great opportunity for everyone to appreciate impressive artworks and paintings in Tokyo Station Marunouchi Building, just outside of the North Exit.
 The gallery has a range of intriguing temporary exhibitions that regularly change, often focused on modern art.
 As you walk down the spiral stairs, you can take a close look at the old bricks used for the walls of the original Tokyo Station.
-At the museum shop, you can find a wide range of items and merchandise such as lovely mugs with the original logo on it.
+At the museum shop, you can find a wide range of items and merchandise such as lovely mugs with the original logo on them.

 Tokyo Station Gallery

 KITTE is a giant shopping complex near Tokyo station located on the former site of the Tokyo Central Post Office.
 It is conveniently connected to Tokyo Station, Marunouchi line.
 It is also about a 1min walk from the Marunouchi South Gate of Tokyo Station, making it a perfect shopping spot even on rainy days.
 It comprises 7 floors filled with dining spots, fashion boutiques, souvenir shops and much more.
 Some shops specialize in dealing with local specialties and great products carefully selected from around Japan.
 Visiting these shops will enable you to discover incredible local specialties without traveling to the actual place.
 In the first basement, you can find Tokyo City i, a helpful information center offering a range of information for international tourists in multiple languages!